moby/moby/docs/sources/commandline/command/run.rst

       -u="": Username or UID
       -dns=[]: Set custom dns servers for the container -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].
 If "container-dir" is missing, then docker creates a new volume.
-      -volumes-from="": Mount all volumes from the given container.
-      -entrypoint="": Overwrite the default entrypoint set by the image.
-      -w="": Working directory inside the container
+      -volumes-from="": Mount all volumes from the given container -entrypoint="": Overwrite the default entrypoint set by the image -w="": Working directory inside the container
       -lxc-conf=[]: Add custom lxc options -lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"
+      -expose=[]: Expose a port from the container without publishing it to your host -link="": Add link to another container (containerid:alias)

 Examples
 --------